mutant-city/k8s_study/notes.md

               port: 80
         ```
 * Jobs/CronJobs
-    * used to reliable execute a workload until it completes
+    * used to reliably execute a workload until it completes
     * as opposed to pods which continue to run constantly
     * will creeate one or more pods which will enter completed state after running the job
     * part of batch api,